Machine-Learning-in-Glaciology-Workshop/Machine-Learning-in-Glaciology-Workshop.github.io/_pages/practical_info.md

 - <!---
 - Consider bringing cross-country skis or snow shoes for the free afternoon (or to get to the Research Station from the train station)
+- Boots suitable to walk in deep snow
 --->

 ## COVID